melanee/CheatNotes-Dive-into-Docker/source/doc/sheet/Sheet.rst

 * Tag is a the version id  of the image.
 Default to a tag named latest.

 Running
-  Create a instance of the image
+  Create a instance of the image.

 .. _Container: